Comedian Siddharth Sagar’s MISSING Case: His Parents’ Contradictory Statements Leave Us Confused!

 She further wrote, "Nobody knows where he is.
 He is my very good friend please help me find him spread this as much as u can." - (sic) But Somi deleted the post later.
 According to another report on divyamarathi.bhaskar, the comedian's friends are unable to get in touch with him.

-Siddharth Sagar’s Parents Too Are Missing!
+Siddharth Sagar’s Parents Are Also Missing!

 According to reports, the comedian doesn't share a good rapport with his mother and she was interested in the young star's money.
 The report further suggests that his parents are also missing.
 (Image Source: Facebook)